 - They can advocate for your program to funders and politicians.

-You can share information with families about their children, your program, and resources that are available to them.
-The following are examples of communication with families:
+You can share information with families about their children, your program and resources that are available to them.
+The following are some examples of what you might offer to families:

-- Information about joining the Child Care Aware® Parent Network, a free membership organization for parents and grandparents with interactive resources about parenting, child development, quality child care, and more.
+- Information about joining the Child Care Aware® Family Network, a free membership organization for parents and grandparents with interactive resources about parenting, child development, quality child care and more

 - Child Care Aware's State by State Resource Map with resources for families such as Medicaid, SNAP (formerly known as Food Stamps), WIC, TANF, child care assistance programs, organizations that offer support for children with special needs and more